jeffbr13/benjeffrey.com/posts/building-benjeffrey.com-with-hakyll.md

         >>= return . fmap compressCss
 ```

-### Changing the URL Structure
+### Removing URL Suffixes

 Wherever `setExtension` is used for HTML pages, I've fed it an empty
-string, so that webpages don't have an ugly `.html` suffix on the end.
+string, so that webpages don't have the ugly `.html` suffix on the end.

 ```haskell
 match "post/*" $ do